 Namba is one of the major city centers in Osaka.
 Dotonbori (a section of Namba) is considered the foodie mecca of Osaka.
 The area is always vibrant, but is especially vibrant at nighttime when neon signs are lit, and the city comes out to eat.
 This is the part of the city to visit for local cuisine.
-Be sure to ask a local about their favorite spots in Dontonbori!
+Be sure to ask one of our Heroes about their favorite spots in Dontonbori!

 Osaka is home to the most populated Korean neighborhood in Japan.
 The area is known for its delicious Korean food, K-pop stores, and fun karaoke restaurants.
 Although it is a far walk, the area is accessible from the Tsuruhashi station.
 This is a fun neighborhood to visit if you are looking for somewhere slightly off the beaten path.

 Osaka includes a collection of man-made islands, with various neighborhoods and attractions on them, called the Osaka Bay Area.
 Many of the tourist attractions (Universal Studios, the Osaka Aquarium, Tempozan Ferris Wheel) are in this area, as well as shopping and food centers.
 It is a very beautiful place to explore.

 Things to see in Osaka: